-It’s been a couple of days.
+It’s been more than a day.
 Your right ear is still totally clogged.
 You haven’t been able to hear a thing in that direction since yesterday morning.
-You’re left feeling off balance as your left ear works overtime to pick up the slack.
+You’re left feeling off-balance as your left ear works overtime to pick up the slack.
 It didn’t clear up after a night’s sleep as you were hoping it would.
 So will your blocked ear improve soon?

 Exactly how long your blockage will last depends, not surprisingly, on what the cause of the blockage is.
 You could need to seek out medical attention if your blockage isn’t the kind that clears itself up quickly.

-As a general rule, though, if your blockage persists for any longer than one week, you may want to get some help.
+As a general rule, though, if your blockage persists, you should get some help.

 When Should I Be Concerned About a Blocked Ear?